From free museums and family-friendly restaurants to fun kids activities, there are plenty of things to do in London with kids.

 - Learn how people lived in olden times by peering into the miniature world of historic dolls’ houses at the V&A Museum of Childhood.

-- See Egyptian mummies at the British Museum.
+- See Egyptian mummies during a visit to the British Museum.

-- Gen up on modern art with the whole family at Tate Modern.
+- Brush up on your knowledge of modern art at Tate Modern.

 - Be wowed by the street entertainers in Covent Garden.